Alameda County – Contractor Technical Assistance Program

 Working through challenges to achieve the greater goals

 Job Order Contracting (JOC) is a type of competitive bidding process which allows construction services to be completed on an as-needed basis more rapidly and at a lower cost than traditional construction bidding processes.
 Because JOCs are often smaller contract size task orders, they also provide opportunities for smaller contractors to grow their capacity and their businesses.
-Deets, Inc., a small local contractor providing electical services, was able to secure a $1.2 Million Job Order Contract with Alameda County that expanded to $3 Million within six months, but then – in the middle of the project – the company was suddenly faced with an unexpected circumstance which could have disrupted the contract performance.
-With help from the business operations support services provided by the County’s Contractor Bonding Assistance Program, Deets, Inc. was able to keep working on the County project, keeping people employed and continuing the owner’s goal of successfully growing the business.
+Deets, Inc., a small local contractor providing electrical services, was able to secure a $1.2 Million Job Order Contract with Alameda County that expanded to $3 Million within six months, but then – in the middle of the project – the company was suddenly faced with an unexpected circumstance which could have disrupted the contract performance.
+With help from the business operations support services provided by the County’s Contractor Technical Assistance Program, Deets, Inc. was able to keep working on the County project, keeping people employed and continuing the owner’s goal of successfully growing the business.

-Are you a contractor interested in participating in Alameda County’s Contractor Bonding Assistance Program?
+Are you a contractor interested in participating in Alameda County’s Contractor Technical Assistance Program?